Scarlet273/FreeML/README.md

 # Data Science Online Resources

-This list is modified from [FreeML](https://github.com/Shujian2015/FreeML) with additional resources that I found during studying.
+This a list of data science learning materials organized by topics.

 ***